-When you pick up after your pup, you may get hit by a projectile of flying grass or a clod of dirt as he enthusiastically scratches the ground after he poops.
-It's annoying, particularly if he's kicking around in your garden or leaving pits in your lawn, however it's natural behavior for him.
+When you pick up after your pup does his business, you may get hit by a projectile of flying grass or a clod of dirt as he enthusiastically scratches the ground after he poops.
+It's annoying, particularly if he's digging around in your garden or leaving pits in your lawn; however, it's natural behavior for him.

 Your dog isn't too concerned with cleaning up after himself when he poops, nor does he care much about covering his tracks.
-As a matter of fact, he's all about letting everyone know he's been on the scene.
+As a matter of fact, he's all about letting other animals know he's been on the scene.
 When your dog kicks and scratches the ground after he poops, he's not wiping his feet off; instead, he's putting an exclamation point on his work, marking the spot as his territory.

 There's more than padding on your dog's paw.
 His paw pads contain scent glands that secrete pheromones.
-When your dog scratches, paws or kicks the ground, he's leaving a trail.
+When your dog scratches, paws, or kicks the ground, he's leaving a trail, explains Modern Dog.
 The scratches in the ground serve as a visual statement while the scent of feces and urine provide olfactory clues.

-Chances are, when you go out on your daily stroll with your pup, he doesn't immediately get to work.
+Chances are, when you go out on your daily stroll with your pet, he doesn't immediately get to work.
 Instead, there's likely a bit of sniffing and walking about as he searches for the right spot to make his mark.
 In addition to scratching and kicking after urinating and defecating, a dog may go around in circles before he settles down to business.

 Though it's not exactly known why dogs engage in this behavior, it may be hearkening back to his wild roots, attempting to "tamp down" the spot for pooping or keeping an eye open for predators.
 He also may be trying to gauge what other deposits have been made there before or positioning his waste for maximum effect.